co-cart/co-cart/README.md

 ## Get involved

-Do you like the idea of creating a headless e-commerce with WooCommerce?
+Do you like the idea of creating a headless store with WooCommerce?
 Got questions or feedback?
 We'd love to hear from you.
-Come join our [community](https://cocart.xyz/community/?utm_medium=gh&utm_source=github&utm_campaign=readme&utm_content=cocart)! ❤️
+Come [join our community](https://cocartapi.com/community/?utm_medium=repo&utm_source=github.com&utm_campaign=readme&utm_content=cocartcore)! ❤️

 CoCart also welcomes contributions.
 There are many ways to support the project!
-If you don't know where to start, this guide might help >> [How to contribute?](https://github.com/co-cart/co-cart/blob/trunk/.github/CONTRIBUTING.md)
+If you don't know where to start, this guide might help >> [How to contribute?](https://github.com/co-cart/co-cart/blob/dev/.github/CONTRIBUTING.md)

 ---

 ## Credits

-Website [cocart.xyz](https://cocart.xyz) &nbsp;&middot;&nbsp;
+Website [cocartapi.com](https://cocartapi.com) &nbsp;&middot;&nbsp;
 GitHub [@co-cart](https://github.com/co-cart) &nbsp;&middot;&nbsp;
 Twitter [@cocartapi](https://twitter.com/cocartapi)